PetarV-/CSTII-Dissertation/README.md

 # CSTII-Dissertation
-A clone of my final-year project dissertation for Part II of the Computer Science Tripos.
+A clone of my final-year project dissertation for Part II of the Computer Science Tripos, entitled *"Molecular multiplex network inference"*.

 The implementation described within this dissertation corresponds to the [CSTII-Ariana](https://github.com/PetarV-/CSTII-Ariana) repository.
 However, keep in mind that no further development (since submission) has happened on this repository.